maxen11/SQLi-enum/README.md

-# 🕵️‍♂️ SQLi_Enum – Blind SQL Injection Enumerator for CTFs
+# 🕵️‍♂️ SQLi_enum – Blind SQL Injection Enumerator for CTFs

-`SQLi_Enum.py` is a command-line tool for blind SQL injection exploitation in CTFs or lab environments.
+`SQLi_enum.py` is a command-line tool for blind SQL injection exploitation in CTFs or lab environments.
 It automates the process of extracting:

 - ✅ Database names